 - Each week a different manifesto will be sent to the entire community via email and/or Instagram

-- All manifestos, in whatever form they take, will be documented and featured under Ministry of Culture, on the Galleries website
+- Manifestos accepted for publication will be documented and featured under Ministry of Culture, on the Galleries website

 - Manifesto workshops in September and October